Four ways mindfulness enhances your happiness

 Acknowledging the good that you already have in your life is the foundation for all abundance — Eckhart Tolle

-The practice of mindfulness helps us to slow down even if just for a few moments and reconnect with what is happening from moment to moment.
+The practice of mindfulness enhances happiness by helping us slow down even for a few moments.
+It helps us reconnect with what is happening from moment to moment.
 This slowing down enables us to notice more of what is present both in our environment and within ourselves.
 As we notice more of what is happening around us and within us, wonder and gratitude can spontaneously emerge.
-Whether it’s being more present to the tastes of a home-cooked meal, or connecting with something as simple and miraculous as the breath — mindfulness can infuse our lives with gratitude and enhance our appreciation of the ordinary things which can so often pass by unnoticed.
+Whether it’s being more present to the tastes of a home-cooked meal or connecting with something as simple and miraculous as the breath — mindfulness enhances our happiness by infusing our lives with gratitude and appreciation of the ordinary things which can so often pass by unnoticed.